Judge Dismisses Federal Case Against Cliven Bundy And Sons, Bars Retrial

 "The court finds that the universal sense of justice has been violated," Navarro said Monday, according to The Los Angeles Times.

 The courtroom drama comes more than three years after a tense confrontation unfolded in a different venue — the Nevada desert.

-Bundy, his sons Ammon and Ryan, and a man named Ryan Payne led an armed standoff with federal agents, who demanded that Bundy remove his cattle from public land.
-For decades, the Nevada rancher had been grazing his animals on public land without permits, accruing considerable sums of unpaid grazing fees.
+Cliven Bundy has refused to recognize the government's control over U.S. public lands since the 1990s, racking up roughly $1 million in unpaid grazing lease fees and fines.
+In April 2014, federal agents demanded Bundy remove his cattle from those public lands — only to be met with a group of Bundy's armed followers, including his sons Ammon and Ryan and a man named Ryan Payne.

-That standoff, which lasted several weeks, ended with the federal government backing down — though the men were arrested nearly two years later.
+A weekslong standoff ensued, ending only when the federal government backed down — though the men were arrested nearly two years later.

 As the Two-Way reported last month, the attempts to prosecute the Bundys have met with multiple failures: